Should You Hire a Professional?

 Craftspeople provide specific crafts or services not typically used in new construction, such as repairing or installing stained glass or applying gold leaf to surfaces.
 To find craftspeople in your area, check with your SHPO, or contact the pertinent professional or trade associations.

-- Did the professional listen to the owner’s ideas and explain how they could be incorporated into the design, or why they should not be?
+- Did the professional listen to the owner’s ideas and explain how they could be incorporated into the design (or why they should not be?

 - Did the professional help define a reasonable project to fit your budget?

 - Was the design sensitive to the historic and architectural character of the house?

 - Was the design produced on schedule and for the agreed-upon fee?
 If not, were the changes reasonable?

 And again, if possible, try to visit their completed projects.